jlaing700/electrical-workflow-intro/README.md

 2. Using GitHub Desktop app and Github website (2).
 Pick whichever you're comfortable with.
 If you're not a coding person, I recommend using GitHub Desktop.

+Make sure you have create a GitHub account before you start.

 # 1. GitHub-Work-Flow-Intro-Project
 Add a .txt file telling club members about you and what your goals are for Fall 2022 semester